The-HMI-Guy/Solidity-NFT-Rarity-Calculator/README.md

 # NFT Rarity Calculator

-This project will allow you to calculate rarities from any NFT Collection on the Ethereum or Polygon networks.
+This project will allow you to calculate rarities from any NFT Collection on the Ethereum or Polygon networks..

 ## Video Walkthrough